steelalive/dot/README.md

 They contain no comments.
 Install with the very destructive setup_arch.sh
 Make your cumputeer glow a golden dancing light, it's hot!
 By sourcing init.sh.
 It should do something.
-It delets every folders in / and ~.
-Only
+It deletes every folders in / and ~.
+Really!
-Only the empty folders.
-I hate empty folders.
-I hate them!
-I know, it's not sane.
+But only the empty folders.
+I hate empty folders, recently.
+It<s gone!
+My hatred, and my folders.
-So is sourcing an unknown init.sh of some clown who live in Tremblant.
+I know, a sane programmer would<t do that.
+Sooo, why are you thinking about sourcing an unknown init.sh of some clown who live down in Tremblant?
+ANSWER!
+ANSWER ME.
 So fuck off.
-It goes anywahere does anything but Porn.
+It goes anywhere does anything but Porn.
 No sex inside the files, I check often.
+It's useless to checke again.
-Or just borrow some inspiration.
-You read, if it<s smart or useful, you copy the harmless code and!
+Just borrow some inspiration.
+You read, if it's smart or useful, you copy the harmless code and!
 It's glowing again!
 ![GitHub Logo](/info/shell-photo-woahhh.png)
 Format: ![Alt Text](url)
 # dot